John Allen Muhammad: Criminal case

-On November 17, 2003, Muhammad was convicted of all four counts in the indictment against him: capital murder for the shooting of Meyers; capital murder under Virginia's antiterrorism statute for homicide committed with an intent to terrorize the government or the public at large; conspiracy to commit murder; and the illegal use of a firearm.
+On November 17, 2003, Muhammad was convicted of all four counts in the indictment against him: capital murder for the shooting of Meyers, capital murder under Virginia's antiterrorism statute for homicide committed with an intent to terrorize the government or the public at large, conspiracy to commit murder, and the illegal use of a firearm.
 In the penalty phase of the trial, the jury, after five hours of deliberation over two days, unanimously recommended that Muhammad be sentenced to death.
-On March 9, 2004, a Virginia judge agreed with the jury's recommendation and sentenced John Allen Muhammad to death.
+On March 9, 2004, a Virginia judge agreed with the jury's recommendation and sentenced Muhammad to death.

-On April 22, 2005, the Virginia Supreme Court affirmed his death penalty, stating that Muhammad could be sentenced to death because the murder was part of an act of terrorism.
+On April 22, 2005, the Virginia Supreme Court affirmed the sentence, stating that Muhammad could be sentenced to death because the murder was part of an act of terrorism.
 The court also rejected an argument by defense lawyers that he could not be sentenced to death because he was not the triggerman in the killings.
 Virginia Supreme Court Justice Donald W. Lemons said at the time, "With calculation, extensive planning, premeditation and ruthless disregard for life, Muhammad carried out his cruel scheme of terror."

 In May 2005, Maryland and Virginia reached an agreement to allow his extradition to face Maryland charges.
 He was held at the maximum security Sussex I State Prison near Waverly, Sussex County, Virginia, which houses Virginia's male death row inmates.
 In August 2005, while awaiting execution in Virginia, he was extradited to Montgomery County, Maryland to face charges there.

 On May 30, 2006, a Maryland jury found Muhammad guilty of six counts of murder.
 He was sentenced to six consecutive life terms without possibility of parole on June 1, 2006.
 Neither Alabama, Arizona, Louisiana nor Washington (state) moved to try Muhammad, given his death sentence for murder in Virginia.
 In 2006, Malvo confessed that the pair also killed 14 victims in California, Arizona, and Texas.

 On May 6, 2008, it was revealed that Muhammad asked prosecutors in a letter to help him end legal appeals of his conviction and death sentence "so that you can murder this innocent black man."
 An appeal filed by Muhammad's defense lawyers in April 2008 cited evidence of brain damage that would render Muhammad incompetent to make legal decisions and that he should not have been allowed to represent himself at his Virginia trial.

 On September 16, 2009, Prince William County Circuit Court Judge Mary Grace O'Brien set Muhammad's execution date for November 10, 2009.
 On November 9, 2009, Muhammad's petition for review of his death sentence was denied by the U.S. Supreme Court.
 Justice John Paul Stevens, joined by Justices Ruth Bader Ginsburg and Sonia Sotomayor, wrote a separate opinion stating that Virginia's rush to set an execution date "highlights once again the perversity of executing inmates before their appeals process has been fully concluded" while noting that they concurred with the decision that the appeal ought not be heard.